 Vieira, Henry and Wenger's best signings at Arsenal

-With Arsene Wenger to leave Arsenal at the end of the season, we take a look at some of his best signings over the past two decades.
+With Arsene Wenger deciding to stay at Arsenal for two more years, we take a look at some of his best signings over the past two decades.

-Arsene Wenger has confirmed he will leave Arsenal at the end of the season, bringing his 22-year spell in charge of the club to an end.
+With Arsene Wenger agreeing a two-year renewal to his contract as Arsenal boss, all eyes will be on his activity in the transfer market as he seeks to make strides on a disappointing 2016-17 campaign.

-The 68-year-old has endured some heavy criticism in recent years but could yet end his reign on a high, with his side preparing for a Europa League semi-final with Atletico Madrid next week.
+Despite the FA Cup triumph at the expense of rivals Chelsea, a fifth-placed finish in the Premier League was a key touchstone for Wenger's critics.

 PATRICK VIEIRA